Obstetrician Gynecologist

 I started having extreme cramping a year ago and it has intensified every month since then.
 It starts a couple of days before my period and lasts for a week plus.
 Lately I started becoming sick and throwing up during this period and it makes my migraine worse and I have strong mood swings.
 Midol and pain killers arent helping anymore.
 I was thinking about going to the doctor.
 But I'm not sure if I can take birth control because when my mom was a kid she almost died from birth control thinning out her lining too much.
 So I'm not sure if I would be able to take it or not.

-Asked by Liley almost 7 years ago
+Asked by Liley over 7 years ago

 This is not a forum for medical advice.
 You should speak to your provider.